 Most mountain bikes today are offered in one of two wheel sizes: 27.5˝ (also know as 650b) or 29˝ (called 29ers), with traditional 26˝ wheels reserved for dirt jump, freeride, and kids’ bikes.
-These widely used measurements refer to the wheel’s diameter, and are typically paired with a tire width in inches when written out, (i.e. 29 x 2.0, 27.5 x 2.4, 29 x 2.8).
+These widely used measurements refer to the tire’s diameter, and are typically paired with a tire width in inches when written out, (i.e. 29 x 2.0, 27.5 x 2.4, 29 x 2.8).
 Here at Trek, we’ve been studying wheel size for nearly two decades alongside mountain bike legend Gary Fisher, and our breadth of experience has provided unique insights about the riding characteristics and best applications for each mountain bike wheel size.
 This guide provides a general introduction to the ride feel and characteristics of each wheel size we offer to help you find the MTB that best fits the way you ride.

 Cross country & Smart Wheel Size

 Our years of research have told us that 29˝ wheels are the most efficient choice for most bikes and riders.
 However, we’ve also learned that pedaling efficiency and power output in the saddle depend on getting the right bike fit and positioning.
 While our trail bike lineup includes a wide variety of wheel and tire options for all types of riders, we keep things simple with our cross country mountain bikes, using an approach called Smart Wheel Size.
 Each frame size is paired with the wheel that best fits the rider and sets them up for optimal efficiency and power transfer.
 We pair 29˝ wheels with 17.5˝ and larger bikes, and better-fitting 27.5˝ wheels for 15.5˝ and smaller bikes.
 Riders looking for the fastest and most efficient XC bikes will be ready to roll with Smart Wheel Size.